-Explain: Leisure Services is the sole provider of the public park and playground facilities in this neighborhood.
-The Gates Park Neighborhood Association plans to promote the project and use the new facilities for neighborhood outings.
+Explain: Leisure Services is the sole provider of the public park in this neighborhood.

 7. Funding Justification:

 Describe your long-term strategy to sustain funding for this program / project with explanation about how requested assistance may be used to leverage other funding.
 If partial funds are awarded, will the project/program continue?